composer/composer/doc/00-intro.md

 ## Autoloading

-Besides download the library, Composer also prepares an autoload file that's capable of autoloading all of the classes in any of the libraries that it downloads.
+Besides downloading the library, Composer also prepares an autoload file that's capable of autoloading all of the classes in any of the libraries that it downloads.
 To use it, just add the following line to your code's bootstrap
 process:

     require 'vendor/.composer/autoload.php';

 Woh!
-Now starting using monolog!
+Now start using monolog!
 To keep learning more about Composer, keep reading the "Basic Usage" chapter.

 [Basic Usage](01-basic-usage.md) &rarr;